 Each candidate filing a statement will be required to pay in advance their pro rata share as a condition of having their statement included in the Sample Ballot.

 Current law requires all candidates to file a Statement of Economic Interest (Form 700) with the county elections office where they file their declaration of candidacy.
 These forms can be found on the FPPC website and are due no later than the final filing date for the declaration of candidacy.
+To obtain information regarding filing, call the Elections Office at (661) 868-3590 or visit their website for the Candidates Handbook at http://www.kernvote.com.

 Qualifications of a nominee and of an elective officer of the district:

-Resident elector must reside within the District boundaries.
+The resident elector must reside within the District boundaries.

 The term of each Board member (other than a member appointed to fill a vacancy) is four years.
-The directors’ terms of office are staggered; continuity in policy and administration is achieved by providing that a portion of the board membership is elected at one general district election and the remaining portion is elected two years later at the general district election held in that year.
+The directors’ terms of office are staggered; continuity in policy and administration is achieved by providing that a portion of the board member is elected at one general district election and the remaining portion is elected two years later at the general district election held in that year.
 The general election for the district is held in November of each even-numbered year (Resolution 93-06, adopted February 8, 1992, providing that the election of the governing Board members for the District be held on the same day as the statewide general election and extending the terms of present Board members as allowed).

-Vacancies in the office of director are filled as provided by law.
+Vacancies in the office of the director are filled as provided by law.
 The pertinent code sections provide that the remaining Board members may fill the vacancy by appointment or by calling an election to fill the vacancy.
 Either action must be taken within 60 days of the vacancy.
 If the Board fails to act on this matter within 60 days of the vacancy, then the Kern County Board of Supervisors may fill the vacancy within 90 days of the vacancy or order the district to call an election to fill the vacancy.
 If the Board of Supervisors fails to act, an election becomes mandatory.

 Before making an appointment, a notice of vacancy must be posted in three or more conspicuous places in the District at least 15 days before the appointment is made.
-Persons appointed to fill a vacancy hold office until the next general district election and thereafter until the person elected at such election to fill the vacancy has been qualified.
+Persons appointed to fill a vacancy hold office until the next general district election and thereafter until the person elected at a such election to fill the vacancy has been qualified.
 Persons elected to fill a vacancy hold office for the unexpired balance of the term of office.

 Directors elected or appointed at a general district election take office at noon on the last Friday in November (the same month in which the general district election is held).
 Persons appointed to fill a vacancy in the office of director take office immediately upon taking and subscribing the official oath and filing it with the secretary of the District.
-Directors elected or appointed at a general district election must also take and subscribe the official oath and file it with the secretary of the District before assuming office.
+Directors elected or appointed at a general district election must also take and subscribe to the official oath and file it with the secretary of the District before assuming office.

 Important Contact Information